SahilVijaySingh28/PeerChat/docs/WEEK1_FIXES_SUMMARY.md

 # Week 1: Fix Current Firestore Implementation

 ## Overview
-This week focused on fixing the current Firestore implementation to ensure real-time messaging works properly in the FlashChat application.
+This week focused on fixing the current Firestore implementation to ensure real-time messaging works properly in the PeerChat application.

 ## Issues Identified
 1. **Nested onSnapshot calls**: The original implementation had nested `onSnapshot` calls which could cause duplicate subscriptions and memory leaks.